wolfbeacon/wolfbeacon-core-api/README.md

   `python manage.py runserver`

-## Running with Docker in Production:
+## Running in Production with Docker

 Make sure [Docker](https://docs.docker.com/engine/installation/) is installed on your system.
 We run this API a Dockerized application in production.
 Assuming Postgres is already running in a separate container remotely accessible and the *settings.py* file is all configured, we are ready to go.
 Simply build a docker image for this application and run it.

 * `sudo docker build -t wolfbeacon-core-api .`
 * `sudo docker run -p 8000:8000 wolfbeacon-core-api`

-This should have have your app up and running, also accessible from localhost:8000.
+This should have have your app up and running, accessible on port 8000.

 ## Simulating Production Environment